 Modern customers are more connected than ever before.

 They have a digital footprint across social media, email, and several instant messaging channels.
-When you’re trying to sell in such a cluttered digital space, your sales engagement strategy should be able to cut through the noise.
+When you’re trying to sell in such a cluttered digital space, your strategy and multi-channel sales engagement platform should be able to cut through the noise.

 Creating such a strategy isn’t rocket science but a fundamental aspect that works with the basics of sales.
-Understanding your customer journey is key to effective sales engagement.
+Understanding your customer journey is key to building an effective sales engagement model.

 From the first interaction with your customer till you hear, “let’s close this deal”, it’s essential to stay connected with your prospect.
 You must suggest and advise them at the right time to help them seamlessly navigate the sales funnel.

-Establishing that continuous communication channel and nurturing the lead with personalised support go a long way in making successful sales.
+Establishing that continuous communication channel and nurturing leads with personalised support go a long way in making successful sales.
 This is where you can leverage WhatsApp messaging platform to personalise and make your sales engagement activities stand out.

 Discover how Protergo improved their conversion rates by 25% after leveraging Cooby.